pyeventsourcing/eventsourcing/docs/topics/projections.rst

     original.close()

-For simplicity in the example, the notification log reader uses a local notification log in the same process as the aggregates triggering.
-Perhaps it would be better to run replication away from the application servers, on a node remote from the application servers where domain events are triggered.
-A local notification log could be used on a worker-tier node which can connect to the original application's database.
+For simplicity in the example, the notification log reader uses a local notification log in the same process as the events originated.
+Perhaps it would be better to run a replication job away from the application servers, on a node remote from the application servers, away from where the domain events are triggered.
+A local notification log could be used on a worker-tier node that can connect to the original application's database.
 It could equally well use a remote notification log without compromising the accuracy of the replication.
 A remote notification log, with an API service provided by the application servers, would avoid the original application database connections